MicrosoftDocs/Viva/Viva/topics/topics-engagement-metrics.md

 ## Topic consumption

 The **Topic consumption** section provides a look into how users are consuming topics through topic views and clicks.

-Topic consumption includes accessibility to topic cards, topic pages, topics in search results, and topic cards in the Topic center.
+### What contributes to consumption

+>[!NOTE]
+>Topic consumption is measured by top-level activity, such as selecting a card, but doesn't measure activity within topic cards.

+Some activities that contribute to consumption include:

+- Selecting topic card, including from other Viva apps
+- Viewing a topic card
+- Viewing a topic pill
+- Dwelling on a topic card
+- Viewing a topic page

 ![Screenshot of total topic consumption metrics.](../media/knowledge-management/topic-consumption-metrics.png)